wkhori/cre8/README.md

 "Move all sticky notes to the right and change them to blue" "Build a user journey map with 5 stages"
 ```

+## Repo Architecture Diagrams

+Paste a GitHub repo URL into the analyzer and get an architecture diagram generated on your canvas.
+Uses Repomix to pack the repo, Claude Sonnet to analyze the structure, and a deterministic layout engine to place components with connections.
+Results are cached in Firestore.

+## Development

+Built in 7 days.
+See the full build log at [/dev-process](https://cre8.cool/dev-process).